Why AMIGA?

 1.

-The process under consideration was holistic review for graduate admissions.
+The process under consideration is holistic review for graduate admissions.

 2.

-Equitable and inclusive graduate admissions cannot start with the review.
+Equitable graduate admissions cannot start with the review.
 Rather must also be applied to the whole admission process.

 Equity includes the availability of specific web-based program and application information without the assumption of prior knowledge so that all prospective applicants start with access to the same information.